The Do’s and Don’ts of Living with Braces

 When you agreed to braces, you also agreed to regular dental appointments, so don’t skip out on them now!
 Keeping to the schedule allows your dentist to adjust your braces as planned, so you get that beautiful smiles without unnecessary delays.

 Considering braces?
-Consult our dentists to learn more about the teeth straightening options available for you!
+Consult a qualified dentist to learn more about the teeth straightening options available for you!

 This article was contributed by Dr. Gwen Ho Chew Han from i.Dental.
 Now a general practitioner dentist in the orthodontics field, Gwen was formerly the head of a dental polyclinic branch, worked in the National Dental Centre and served as a clinical instructor to dental therapists in Health Promotion Board’s School Dental Service division.